-Network With Other Non-Traditional Students
+1) Network with Other Non-Traditional Students

-One of the biggest complaints that returning adult students share when they return back to their formal educations is how overwhelming everything is.
+One of the biggest complaints returning adult students share when they return to their formal educations is how overwhelming everything is.

-Sadly, if you’re not prepared for the obstacles and burdens of returning to school, discouragement can result in poor grades or even a resolution to quit and just get back to work.
+Sadly, if you don’t prepare yourself for the obstacles and burdens of returning to school, discouragement can result in poor grades or even a resolution to quit and get back to work.

 Take some time to network with other adult, non-traditional college students to find out what the biggest obstacles and challenges were and what they did to work around them.